-Okra is a summer or dry-season crop.
-Sow in spring in cool and warm climates, and during the dry season in humid areas.
+A summer or dry-season crop, sow in spring in cool and warm climates, and during the dry season in humid areas.

-Take care when harvesting pods, as they are easily bruised and damaged.
-Harvest and use within three days, otherwise blanch and freeze to preserve for around three months.
+Take care when harvesting seed pods, as they are easily bruised and damaged.
+Harvest and use within three days; otherwise, blanch and freeze to preserve for around three months.
 Pick daily to extend your harvest.

-Okra is susceptible to the same soil-borne pests and diseases as tomatoes.
-It is important to practise crop rotation (do not grow in the same spot for 3–4 years) to avoid nematodes and verticillium wilt.
+Susceptible to the same soil-borne pests and diseases as tomatoes, it is important to practise crop rotation (do not grow in the same spot for three to four years) to avoid nematodes and verticillium wilt.

 After applying fertiliser, delay harvesting for a few days and rinse well before cooking and eating.
 If using products to deal with pests, diseases or weeds, always read the label, follow the instructions carefully and wear suitable protective equipment.
 Store all garden chemicals out of the reach of children and pets.

-Tomatoes: loves the same growing conditions as okra, and is a star of the summer harvest.
+Tomato: loves the same growing conditions as okra and is a star of the summer harvest.

 Squash: a wonderful fruiting vegie that is available in a variety of shapes, colours and sizes.